Planets align for 2019 Joondalup Festival

 Two imposing installations that have travelled the world will take visitors to the 2019 Joondalup Festival on a journey to the moon and back.

-Museum of the Moon and Gaia come courtesy of acclaimed UK artist Luke Jerram and are fitting inclusions in this year’s festival program and event site which in 2019 has a theme of Exploring the Galaxy.
+Museum of the Moon and Gaia come courtesy of acclaimed UK artist Luke Jerram and are fitting inclusions in this year’s festival program and event site which in 2019 has a theme of Explore the Galaxy.

 Seven metres in diameter apiece, the artworks are set to capture the imagination of festival-goers when the region’s biggest cultural event returns to the Joondalup City Centre from Friday 5 to Sunday 7 April.